merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

                   --save-workflow-graph
 ```

-Which should result in this file if you have everything else properly setup on your computer:
+Which should result in this file, if you have everything else properly setup on your computer:

 [![DAG-contigs]({{images}}/DAG-contigs.png)]( {{images}}/DAG-contigs.png){:.center-img .width-50}